-- 1. Select Administration | System Settings | Trustwave Devices. - 2.
-In the Device tree that is displayed in the left pane, select a Scanning server devices group, Default Devices Group or a user-defined Devices Group. - 3.
+- 1. Select Administration | System Settings | SWG Devices. - 2.
+In the Devices tree, select a Scanning server devices group, Default Devices Group or a user-defined Devices Group. - 3.
 In the main window, click Edit. - 4.
 In the Commit Scheduling tab, define the schedule by which configuration changes will be committed and applied to the devices in the group.